 Lithium battery powered devices are more dangerous than small tritium light sources, despite the NRC's paternalistic approach and the general public's fear of "radiation."
 According to the Energizer CR2032 datasheet, an ingested lithium battery can lead to serious injury or death in as little as 2 hours.
 Further, improperly stored coin cell batteries can short out and cause fires or burst and cause chemical damage.
 These batteries must be kept out of reach of children and pets at all times, and following Energizer's advice, batteries should be held in compartments with captive screws or other childproof latching devices.
 While the neat little glowing LEDs may look like a fun thing for a child to play with, children should not be allowed to play with these devices.

 TritiLED V1.0 is superseded by the much more efficient V2.x designs, and is no longer recommended.
 This older version uses a relatively expensive (but nearly ideal) Luxeon Z LED, and runs for a little over a year on a CR2032 battery (verified).
 Alternatively, it can run for 5 years (estimated) on a pair of lithium (Li/FeS2) AAA batteries, or 15 years (estimated) on a pair of lithium AA's.
+This version achieves about 39% electrical efficiency.
 You can see the details in the project logs.

 Version 2.x improves on the earlier design by driving the LED at close to maximum efficiency using a simple inductor-based boost circuit.
 This design also features: